sam95/js-for-newbies-3/Closures.md

 add();
 add();
 ```
 Woohoo!
-We have solved the problem.
-But the above code looks very very odd.
+We have solved the problem 👏👍.
+But the above code looks very very scary and odd 😱.
 Let's try to break it down bit by bit.

-The below line is executed only once.
+The below line is executed only once 😐.
 Confused?
 Wait for me till I go through the whole flow!
  ```javascript
  var counter = 0;
  ```
  The best part is that, `counter` can still be accessed even after parent function has been closed!
-That's the beauty of **`closures`**.
+That's the beauty of **`closures`**. 💍

+Whenever a function is created, it creates a closure over its outer variables.
+That means, even though the function is complete the variables that were declared in the function still exist because of the presence of inner function. 💪

 By this, we have made `counter` private.
-The `counter` is protected by the scope of an anonymous function, can be changed by `add()` only.
+The `counter` is protected by the scope of an anonymous function, can be changed by `add()` only. ✌👌